Het-Didactische-Hulpmiddelen-Team/-/README.md

 Adds all '.js' files to the final zip-file

 ### Use as student
-As a student you are not allowed to edit this file, doing so might change the files which are included in the final zip-file and therefor might affect your grade.
+As a student you are not allowed to edit this file, doing so might change the files which are included in the final zip-file and this might affect your grade.

-You want to run this file like this e.g.:
+You want to run this file like this:
 ```python
 python runToBundleFiles.py r0702794_JohnDoe
 ```